r-lib/otel/tests/testthat/_snaps/defaults.md

       setup_default_tracer_provider()
     Condition
       Error in `setup_default_tracer_provider()`:
       !
-Cannot set trace exporter otel::is_string from R_OTEL_TRACES_EXPORTER environment variable, it is not a list or environment with a 'new' member.
+Cannot set trace exporter otel::is_string from OTEL_R_TRACES_EXPORTER environment variable, it is not a list or environment with a 'new' member.

 # get_default_logger_provider